-Our online appointments system OASYS (see below) is available to patients who subscribe to our package of additional services.
-Currently, we are not registering new patients.
+Our online appointments system OASYS (see below) is available to our registered patients.

 Please note that even as an existing patient you must first set up an account to use the system via the link above (i.e. you cannot log in without setting up an account for the service first).